cepalium/cepalium.github.io/index.md

 * *"Keep your eyes on the stars and your feet on the ground.”* - Theodore Roosevelt
 * *"Keep moving forward."* - Walt Disney
 * *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."* - Abraham Lincoln
+* *"If I have seen further, it is by standing on the shoulders of Giants."* - Isaac Newton
+* *"There is always a bigger fish."*
-* *"The grass is always greener on the other side."* - C. J. Hawk
+* *"The grass is always greener on the other side."*
-* *"Even the darkest night will end and the sun will rise"* – Victor Hugo
+* *"Even the darkest night will end and the sun will rise"* - Victor Hugo
 * *"Für die Toten Wein, für die Lebenden Wasser: Das ist eine Vorschrift für Fische."* - Martin Luther